 - Most cases of CRPS occur after some type of trauma to bones, joints, and soft tissues.
 One of the tissues injured in these traumas is the ligaments.
 A ligament connects two bones and is involved in the stability of the joint.
 A sprain is a stretched or injured ligament.
 Because ligaments generally have a poor blood supply, incomplete healing is common after injury.

 - Motion loss of the joint, connected by the ligament, is also common after injury.
 This is increased when multiple ligaments are injured, the joint is dislocated, or if surgery or prolonged immobility occurs after the ligament injury.

 - Prolonged immobilization has detrimental effects on periarticular cartilage, bone, and soft tissues and can lead to more motion loss.

-- The negative effects of periodic short-term immobilization on joints and soft tissues is cumulative.
+- The negative effects of periodic short-term immobilization on joints and soft tissues are cumulative.

 The high density of both myelinated (insulated nerve endings that move pain sensation quickly) and unmyelinated nociceptors (uninsulated nerve endings that move sensation of pain more slowly) in the non-healed ligaments then become sensitized to the point that even normal or less than normal activities activate them to fire causing severe burning pain.

-These activated nociceptors through local and feedback loops in the central nervous system, cause autonomic phenomenon in the extremity including referral pain, edema and temperature disturbances.
+These activated nociceptors through local and feedback loops in the central nervous system, cause the autonomic phenomenon in the extremity including referral pain, edema, and temperature disturbances.

-A 2019 paper (13) in the Journal of orthopedic case reports presented a case at King Edward Memorial Hospital.
+A 2019 paper (24) in the Journal of Orthopedic Case Reports presented a case at King Edward Memorial Hospital.
 Here are the learning points:

 - A 30-year-old female presented 2 months after trauma to the right ankle due to a fall from a bike.